 Typists!
 Gamers!
 Lend me your eyes.
 Today I have another mechanical board upon which your probing digits can glide.
 Hmmm… Despite that sentence’s open-ended possibilities of interpretation, it does hold true.
 Today I am putting another MaxKeyboard mechanical keyboard solution through the editorial meat grinder.
 This one is the Durandal G1NL Mechanical keyboard.
 It was attractive enough to catch our reckless eyeballing.
 So let’s dive in and see how she feels.
 For more quality products, check out our list of the best gaming keyboards.

 The Durandal G1NL is another sharp black keyboard.
 While it might not carry the holy mystique of the sword of the same name (owned by Charlemagne’s paladin Roland, of course! –ed), it’s definitely something to look at.
 This one is not glossy or shiny but a sort of black matte color.
 The odd shape on the corners and the individually backlit red keys make for a very cool and unique style all its own.
 The board packaging is simple but efficient and nicely put together.
 You get the keyboard and a CD for recording macros.
 Easy peasy!

-With the help of the “FN” key you can use F1-F4 as your media keys for play, pause, volume control and track skipping.
-That’s fine if you’re not finicky super lazy.
-Burt really, I see no reason not to include dedicated media keys.
-Let us hope MaxKeyboard here’s the outcry of the lazy typist and adds dedicated media keys.
+With the help of the “FN” key, you can use F1-F4 as your media keys for play, pause, volume control, and track skipping.
+That’s fine if you’re not finicky or super lazy.
+But really, I see no reason not to include dedicated media keys.
+Let us hope MaxKeyboard here’s the outcry of the lazy typist who adds dedicated media keys.

-Think of this as more stylized and conservatively diminished version of the CM Trigger.
-Choosing the Durandal means trading those extras keys for a stylish Spartan look.
+Think of this as a more stylized and conservatively diminished version of the CM Trigger.
+Choosing the Durandal means trading those extra keys for a stylish Spartan look.
 But each is equally kickass!
 Alternatively, if you’d prefer a much simpler look. you might like the Logitech K811 Bluetooth easy-switch keyboard.

 - Responsive Cherry MX Brown tactile feedback keys